emirbahadirunsal/emirunsal/README.md

-Hi, I’m Emir Bahadır Ünsal / @emirunsal.
-I live in Turkey and study Mechanical Engineering & Mechatronics.
+Hi, I’m Emir Bahadır Ünsal / @emirbahadirunsal.
+I am a Master's student and researcher in Koç University.
-- 👀 I’m mainly interested in robotics, mechatronics and control theory
+- 👀 I’m mainly interested in robotics and haptics.
 - 📫 How to reach me: emirbahadirunsal@gmail.com